Know what are the different types of t-shirts styles and how you can style them. Read in brief about the history of the t shirts as well.

 Plain t-shirts are the staple of a man’s wardrobe.
 They are called classic for a reason after all.
 There is nothing more charming than a man donning a white tee that fits to perfection.

 The casual and laid back look of t-shirts have long been experimented with to give us looks like semi-casual and sporty and everything in between.
-The cool thing about t-shirts is that it can be modified in a million ways to create umpteen styles and yet it will retain its essence as a longest standing garment of choice for men.
+The cool thing about different types of t-shirts is that it can be modified in a million ways to create umpteen styles and yet it will retain its essence as a longest standing garment of choice for men.